 At the end of the visit, Her Highness directed TBHF to place additional focus on music and sports at the center and to follow up on the progress of students in these disciplines as it adds immense value in nurturing the multi-faceted talents of the youth.

 Her Highness was accompanied by H.E.
 Dr. Muhadditha Al Hashimi, Chairperson of the Sharjah Private Education Authority; Mariam Al Hammadi, Director of TBHF; and H.E.
-Noura Al Noman, Director of the Executive Office of Sheikha Jawaher bint Mohammed Al Qasimi, during the visit.
+Noura Al Noman, Director of the Executive Office of Sheikha Jawaher bint Mohammed Al Qassimi, during the visit.

 The ‘Big Heart Educational Center’